-We are building a magneto-Kerr microscope built to work at progressively lower temperatures, ulimately down to 0.1 K. The microscope will be used to image domain structures in ferromagnetic superconductors (URhGe and UCoGe).
-The images will be used to position contacts to make transport measurements across single domain walls and to test for the presence of Josephson currents (Shapiro steps etc).
-The microscope will also be used to look for surface currents around domain edges that are signatures of topologically protected states associated with some non-conventional order parameters (with applications in quantum computing) to image vortice densities to look for new behaviours predicted at domain walls.
+This project will extend the operation of a magneto-Kerr microscope to work at progressively lower temperatures, ulimately down to 0.1 K. The microscope will be used to image a variety of magnetic structures starting with domain structures in magnetostrictive materials patterned in-situ with ultrasonic waves (at room temperature).
+Such materials may have applications in magnetic storage and energy recovery.
+At lower temperature the microscope will be used to image domain structures in ferromagnetic superconductors (URhGe and UCoGe).
+These images will be used to position contacts to make transport measurements across single domain walls and to test for the presence of Josephson currents (Shapiro steps etc).

 Find out more about this research area

 The links below summarise our research in the area(s) relevant to this project:

 - Find out more about the Institute for Condensed Matter and Complex Systems.

 - Find out how to apply for our PhD degrees.

 - Find out about fees and funding and studentship opportunities.